Holy Hitchcock! There's A Falcon In My House!

 I sighed and made my way up to the loft to catch yet another bird.

 I had my trusty butterfly net in hand, but I couldn't use it because of the bars.
 The bird escaped a few times but it kept flying back to the window and getting re-snagged in the railings.
 Finally I decided to scoop it up with my hand.
 I momentarily considered gloves, but what could a little beak really do?
-(Apparently, remove a thumb!!!
-I found that out later.)

 My text was met with immediate responses and phone calls.
-My son called and said, "Mom, are you crazy?
+My son called and screeched, "Mom, are you crazy?
 That was a HAWK!
 It could have ripped your thumb off with its beak.
 So cool!
 You should have kept it!"

 My husband texted to let me know that he had sent the photo to a friend who was a bit of a bird expert.
 The verdict?
 Our hawk was actually a Peregrine Falcon, capable of reaching speeds of over 200 mph when it dives for prey and thereby holding the title for Fastest Member of the Animal Kingdom.